jrletner/FE_Lectures/JS_Mini_Project/class_code/class_01/README.md

 - Header/title is visible; basic styles are applied.
 - JS prints a single console message on load (proof of wiring).
 - CSS/JS links resolve (no 404s in Network tab).

+## Morning debrief (bootcamp tie‑in)

+- Codi: I’m pumped—we solved it just like we practiced in bootcamp: set the table first.
+Clean scaffold, HTML for the bones, CSS for the look, JS for behavior, and run it over http so links just work.
+Love seeing the basics click.
+- Garrett: Right, my ask was “a page that opens and doesn’t look broken.”
+With the basic files linked and Live Server running, I get a neat title, working styles, and a console ping that proves JS is wired.
+That solves today’s need perfectly.